Skip to main content

 Creating a Post (Mobile App)

 Posts are completed through the Rebolt Mobile App.
-Tap + (bottom-right) to start a new post and follow the 5 steps:

-Step 1 of 4 — Add Images
+Step 1: Add Images

 Tap Upload when ready.

-Step 2 of 4 — Job Details
+Step 2: Job Details

 Write 1–2 sentences describing the job or project.
-Rebolt uses this to generate your caption — the more specific, the better.
+Rebolt uses this to generate your caption.
+The more specific, the better.

 Tip: Mention something unique: the materials used, a tricky challenge you solved, an interesting location, or a stand-out result.
 Specifics make captions feel authentic and perform better on social.